londailey6937/QuillPilot-Web/docs/WRITERS_REFERENCE.md

 **💡 Quick Access:** Your saved templates also appear at the top of the ⚙️ Modify Styles panel for one-click switching!

 **💡 Tip:** Templates are saved to your browser and persist between sessions.
 Create different themes for different projects!

 ---

+## Side Panels

+QuillPilot provides two side panels that stay visible while you write, giving you quick access to navigation, notes, and tools without leaving your document.

+### Left Panel: Page Rail & Document Outline

+#### Page Rail

+The Page Rail shows thumbnail previews of all pages in your document:

+- **Visual navigation**: Click any thumbnail to jump to that page
+- **Live indicator**: Shows which page you're currently editing
+- **Page count**: Displays total pages at the top
+- **Hover preview**: Hold cursor over a thumbnail to see a larger preview

+#### Document Outline

+Below the Page Rail, the Document Outline automatically extracts headings from your document:

+- **H1, H2, H3 headings** appear in a hierarchical list
+- **Click to jump**: Click any heading to scroll directly to that section
+- **Indented display**: Shows heading hierarchy at a glance
+- **Real-time updates**: Outline updates as you add/edit headings
+- **Heading count**: Shows total headings in your document

+**💡 Tip**: Use headings (Cmd/Ctrl+Alt+1-3) to structure your chapters.
+The outline makes it easy to navigate long manuscripts!

+### Right Panel: Notes, Characters & Tools

+#### Pinned Notes

+Quick sticky notes that stay visible while writing:

+- **Add a note**: Type in the input field and press Enter or click +
+- **Color-coded**: Each note gets a unique pastel color
+- **Delete notes**: Hover over a note and click the × button
+- **Persistent**: Notes stay visible as you scroll through your document

+**Best uses for Pinned Notes:**

+- Character reminders ("Sarah has green eyes, not blue")
+- Plot points to address ("Need to foreshadow the letter")
+- Writing session goals ("Finish chapter 3 today")
+- Quick research notes ("Victorian era: no electricity")

+#### Character Quick Reference

+When you have characters defined in the Character Manager, this section shows your main characters:

+- **Up to 5 characters** displayed (sorted by importance)
+- **Role icons**: ⭐ Protagonist, 💀 Antagonist, 💕 Love Interest, 🧙 Mentor, 👤 Others
+- **Quick info**: Name and role at a glance
+- **Expand**: Click "more..." to open full Character Manager

+**💡 Tip**: Keep your protagonist and antagonist details visible while writing scenes featuring them!

+#### Advanced Tools

+Below the quick-access features, find the full [Advanced Tools Panel](#advanced-tools-panel) with 17 analysis and writing tools.

+### Hiding the Side Panels

+Both side panels hide when you enable **Focus Mode** (🎯):

+- Click the **🎯** button in the toolbar to toggle Focus Mode
+- Side panels disappear for distraction-free writing
+- Click 🎯 again to restore panels

+---